 When you have your ideal customer profile (ICP) ready, it becomes possible to target specific individuals or groups.
-You can target groups which are most likely to avail the products and services your B2B marketing team aims to sell.
+You can target groups that are most likely to avail of the products and services your B2B marketing team aims to sell.
 In such a scenario, the number of new leads you generate (say 20% more than usual) can result in up to a direct 20% increase in revenue.
 This figure occurs when the overall qualifications of your lead match your ICP).
 Although this would be an ideal scenario that may not be practical in the real world, it goes to show how directly lead generation affects the company’s bottom line.

 Information is valuable.
-Every new piece of information you receive in the form of phone numbers, contact information, addresses etc. have some value.
+Every new piece of information you receive in the form of phone numbers, contact information, addresses, etc. has some value.
 Some are inherently more valuable than others.
 For example, email addresses that you gathered through subscription requests on your landing page are intrinsically more valuable.
 They are more valuable than email addresses that came in the form of lists.
 The principal reason for this is that the former is most likely to become a paying customer eventually.

 B2B lead generation is a significant step to ensure that your B2B business is flourishing.
 It is the central activity that guides all your other business processes.
-You shouldn’t skimp on investing time, efforts and resources on lead generation activities.
+You shouldn’t skimp on investing time, effort, and resources on lead generation activities.